signalfx/signalfx-agent/docs/pguidance/agent-k8s-install-kubectl.md

 In addition, you can do the following in the SignalFx UI:

 * For infrastructure monitoring:
-  - In SignalFx UI, open the **Infrastructure** built-in dashboard
+  - In SignalFx UI, open the **Infrastructure** built-in dashboard.
   - In the override bar at the top of the back, select **Choose a host**.
 Select one of your nodes from the dropdown.
   - The charts display metrics from the infrastructure for that node.
   To learn more, see [Built-In Dashboards and Charts](https://docs.signalfx.com/en/latest/getting-started/built-in-content/built-in-dashboards.html).

 * For Kubernetes monitoring:
   - In SignalFx UI, from the main menu select **Infrastructure** > **Kubernetes Navigator** > **Cluster map**.
-  - The map displays all the clusters running the Smart Agent
+  - The map displays all the clusters running the Smart Agent.
   - Click the magnification icon to view the nodes in a cluster.
   - The detail pane on the right hand side of the page displays details of that cluster and nodes.
-  To learn more, see [Getting Around the Kubernetes Navigator](https://docs.signalfx.com/en/latest/integrations/kubernetes/get-around-k8s-navigator.html)
+  To learn more, see [Getting Around the Kubernetes Navigator](https://docs.signalfx.com/en/latest/integrations/kubernetes/get-around-k8s-navigator.html).

 * For APM monitoring:

 To learn how to install, configure, and verify the Smart Agent for Microservices APM (**µAPM**), see [Overview of Microservices APM (µAPM)](https://docs.signalfx.com/en/latest/apm2/apm2-overview/apm2-overview.html).